bettergovt/bettergovt.github.io/CommonSenseConstitution.md

       based assistence will be available(immidiately on request) to those who can demonstrate adequate hardship(if could not demonstrate hardship, govt will charge after the fact).
+2. All rules must be universalized and must be applied to all within govt regulated border
 2. Govt can not pass any law or otherwise limit speech, expression, journalism, media access or publishing, protest in public access or private space.